quev-dev/assessment-astro/src/content/markdown/post8.md

 likes: 37
 comments:
   - author: DogLover123
     text: This guide is amazing!
-It has really helped me with my new puppy.
+It has really helped me with my new puppy. 🐶❤️
+    likes: 12
+    date: September 16, 2022
   - author: PawsomeAdventures
     text: Great tips!
-Can't wait to try them with my furry friend.
+Can't wait to try them with my furry friend. 🐾😄
+    likes: 8
+    date: September 17, 2022
   - author: CanineEnthusiast
     text: Thank you for sharing this informative post.
-It's a must-read for all dog owners!
+It's a must-read for all dog owners! 🙌🐕
+    likes: 6
+    date: September 18, 2022
 ---

 # A Guide to Raising a Happy and Healthy Dog